ExpeditionRPG/expedition/README.md

 Linting is run automatically to verify each commit; tests are run automatically to verify each push.

 Linting errors? `yarn run lint --fix` fixes most common linting issues automatically.
+For alphabetization issues, in Sublime Text you can select multiple lines of text then hit `F5` to auto-sort them.

 ## Questions?